2021 online registration is now open

 What age group should my child play in?

 To work out what age group is most suitable for your child, simply look at the age they turn in the current calendar year.
-For example, a child turning 8 at any point in 2018 should join our under 8 age group.
+For example, a child turning 7 at any point this year should join our under 7 age group.

-If you have a child in kindy who will not turn 5 in that year, the best option is to play in the under 6 age category for two consecutive seasons.
+If you have a child in kindy who will not turn 5 during the year, the best option is to play in the under 6 age category for two consecutive seasons.